-In a lot of ways, it’s not too dissimilar to the process you would take if you went to a site like Respona to research topics for that next blog post you were planning on writing.
+In many ways, it’s not too dissimilar to the process you would take if you went to a site like Respona to research topics for that next blog post you were planning on writing.
 You still want to make sure you’re tapping into something that people already care about as opposed to trying to create interest out of thin air, and you’re still doing your part to make sure you’re communicating with people in exactly the right way at the right time.
 Connecting is just the same thing, only on a much larger scale.

 Along the same lines, you need to acknowledge that nobody should ever run a marketing or social media contest just for the sake of it.
 As is real with so many other parts of your marketing strategy, every step you take needs to be purpose-driven – meaning that it should be the best way to accomplish a particular goal that you’re focused on at the moment.

 Time should also be devoted to exactly how you’re going to define success and which metrics you should be measuring.
 Sure, your contest may drum up activity, and someone “wins” something in the end – but what did your business get in return?
 Did you get the number of new customers or conversions that you were after?
-Did you increase sales by the percentage that you were hoping?
+Did you increase sales by the percentage that you were hoping for?
 If the answers to questions like those are “no,” was your contest a success?